 Personal Safety Online

 Personal Safety Online is part of a larger resource for members of the writing community on personal and event safety concerns, both in-person and online.
 To see all the resources available, visit our Safety homepage.
-Personal Safety Online includes a general safety checklist plus information on doxing, harassment campaigns, effective record-keeping, and managing data you collect on other people.
-This includes general safety considerations for maintaining an online presence, dealing with online harassment and doxing, and information on how to manage the privacy of others when you handle their personal information.
+Personal Safety Online includes general safety considerations for maintaining an online presence, plus information on doxing, harassment campaigns, and effective record-keeping for documenting harassment.

 General Safety Considerations

 Authors can find themselves in a challenging situation when it comes to expressing their various “selves” online.